 itadmin supports the object transaction service (OTS).
 Using itadmin commands in transactions provides itadmin with multiple undo capability.
 Orbix provides itadmin commands to start, commit, rollback, suspend, and resume transactions.
+This are bloss you to use other its daily commands in resume transactions.
 This enables you to use other itadmin commands in transactional mode.
-For more details, see "Object Transaction Service" on page 341.- itadmin does not perform any record locking while it is making changes to the configuration database.
+For more details, see "Object Transaction Service" on page 355.- itadmin does not perform any record locking while it is making changes to the configuration database.
 Therefore, running multiple sessions of itadmin in parallel will corrupt your Orbix configuration.